HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software development life cycle/SoftwareDevelopmentLifeCycle.md

 By clearly defining and validating functional requirements, software development teams can ensure that the final product meets the needs of its users and delivers the desired value.<br/>

+#### `Non-functional Requirements`
+Non-functional requirements specify the attributes and characteristics of a software system that are not directly related to its specific functions. such as
+  - Performance
+     - Response time
+     - Throughput
+     - Scalability
+     - Capacity
+ - Security
+ - Reliability
+ - Usability
+ - Maintainability

+By effectively managing non-functional requirements, software development teams can ensure that the final product not only meets its intended functionality but also delivers a high-quality user experience, is reliable, secure, and meets other important quality attributes.